FrancisBanville/ms_interpreting_probabilities/README.md

 could hold promise [@Strydom2021Roadmapa], considering that the structure of local networks is constrained by the metaweb [@Saravia2022Ecological].

-Inferring local networks of probabilistic interactions from a metaweb comes with its own set of challenges.
+While predicting local binary interactions from a metaweb is not be a simple task, inferring local networks of probabilistic interactions from a metaweb comes with its own set of challenges.
 For example, @Dansereau2023Spatially inferred spatially-explicit food webs from a metaweb of probabilistic trophic interactions between Canadian mammals.
 Their predicted localized food webs are downscaled versions of the metaweb (i.e., localized metawebs with the same interaction probabilities as those in the regional metaweb).
 To infer local